zerotrickpony/helloelectron/README.md

 - "Electron Security Warning" shows up in the dev console for unpackaged apps.
 I think if you want to use things like jquery within your render process, this is unavoidable?

-#### Misc
+#### Debugging

 - An error message for electronpreload.js.map source map is shown in the dev console, because the preload js is loaded an a special way that can't also accomodate source mapping.
 - node.js should have source maps but can't be turned on by electron, so i am using the "source-map-support" which demands a manual line added to every js file.
+- The ts source for dev console source mapping is forwarded to a kooky place (web/web)

+#### Directory structure and extraneous files

 - Forge manipulates NPM during its build process, so an npm install is necessary to recover from the packager's behavior.
 This means we depend on NPM's servers for packaging.
-- The ts source for dev console source mapping is forwarded to a kooky place (web/web)

-### Installation

-#### First time:

-- git clone where/did/you/find/this/repo/helloelectron
-- cd helloelectron
-- electron/scripts/setup.sh

-#### Run the example in electron's development mode:

-- electron/scripts/run.sh

-#### Package the app for MacOS:

-- electron/scripts/package_darwin_arm64.sh
-- open ./electron/out/dist/helloelectron.app

-### How to re-generate the MacOS icns file

-- cd electron/main
-- npm install --no-save iconz@0.3.9
-- node node_modules/iconz/bin/iconz.js -i ../art/macos-icon.png --icns=appicon
+- The scripts directory has to have a package.json file to appease node.js for modules